A Call For Change

 listen, you can agree or not agree.
 That's fine.

-But this is just what I, but this is what I believe.
+But this is just what I, this is what I believe.
 I really believe that we need to shift our priorities, okay?
 Are we going to protect this right?

 How many more?
 What is the number?

 There has been 300 mass shootings in 2025 already, over 300 and counting.
 Well, and then what?
 What the fuck?
-When you woke up this morning, you were in the kids' mindset.

 But, like, I woke up, got the kids ready for school on my local news in Michigan as I'm getting the kids ready.

-Uh, three people shot in Port Huron.
+Three people shot in Port Huron.

 What?
 That's pretty close to us.
-And I was like, What the?
+And I was like, what the?

-Well, that's the last thing I heard.
-I don't know if it's true or I don't, I'm not, but for it to be on the news, and they're talking about it.
+Well, for it to be on the news, and they're talking about it.
+Yeah.

-single day, something is happening with guns.
+It's like every single day, something is happening with guns.
 Why is this happening?
 Oh my god.

 And guys, I don't know what the answer is.
 I really don't.

 But I'll be honest with you.
+And listen, and here's my thing.

-But guess what?
 I'm willing to try.
 Yeah.

 Okay.
 Can we try it?
 Right.